 …

 The Status field is described in 10.38.9.3.23.
-The value of the status field is set as SUCCESS if the initiator intends to proceed to the control phase but not all configuration values are transmitted over the air explicitly.
+The value of the status field is set as SUCCESS if the initiator intends to proceed to the control phase.
 Otherwise, if the initiator does not intend to proceed to the control phase, the value of the status field is set as one of the non-reserved values.

 …

-The Presence Bitmap field is present when the value of status field is SUCCESS or REJECT_WITH_SUGGESTED_CONFIG_CHANGE, otherwise the Presence Bitmap field is not present.
-The Presence Bitmap is set as specified in 10.38.9.3.24, with the fields other than NB Channel Map, Management PHY Configuration Present field, Management MAC Configuration Present field, Ranging PHY Configuration Present field, Ranging MAC Configuration Present field and Starting Block Index Present field set to zero.
+The Presence Bitmap field is present when the value of status field is SUCCESS or CONFIG_REJECTED, otherwise the Presence Bitmap field is not present.
+The Presence Bitmap is set as specified in 10.38.9.3.24, with the fields other than NB Channel Map, Management PHY Configuration Present field, Management MAC Configuration Present field, Ranging PHY Configuration Present field, Ranging MAC Configuration Present field, Starting Block Index Present field, Extended Presence Bitmap Present field and MMS Ranging Mode Configuration Present field set to zero.

-The encoding and meaning of the Presence Bitmap field and subsequent fields in the Message Content field is identical to that of the field of the same name in the Advertising Response Compact frame with Message Control field value equal to 0x10.
+The encoding and meaning of the NB Channel Map field, the Management PHY Configuration field, Management MAC Configuration field, Ranging PHY Configuration field and the Ranging MAC Configuration field is identical to that of the field of the same name in the Advertising Response Compact frame with Message Control field value equal to 0x10.